-Chef Philip Roemer is said to have invented the dressing in 1923 to honor actor George Arliss, who stayed at the hotel while performing in William Archer’s hit play, “The Green Goddess.”
+According to The Place Hotel in San Francisco, the famous salad dressing was invented there in 1923.
+Chef Philip Roemer is said to have invented the dressing to honor actor George Arliss, who stayed at the hotel while performing in William Archer’s hit play, “The Green Goddess."

 And while the Garden Court restaurant at the Palace Hotel is really beautiful, I'll be enjoying Vegan Green Goddess Dressing at home.

 While some versions of Vegan Green Goddess Dressing contain avocado, I wanted to stay true to the original and use fresh chives, parsley, and tarragon to make it green.